 Over the past few months, as the initial shock of the COVID-19 pandemic subsides, urbanists around the world have begun the process of reimagining what cities can and should look like post-pandemic.
 At the IDB Cities Network, several of our webinars in our series focused on municipal management of the COVID-19 pandemic in Latin America and the Caribbean focused on the future of … [Read more...] about The Power of Urban Storytelling

 A smart city puts people at the center of development, incorporates information and communication technologies into urban management and uses these elements as tools to stimulate the design of a government that includes collaborative planning and citizen participation.
 By promoting integrated and sustainable development, smart cities become more innovative, competitive, attractive and resilient, thus improving lives.
-Learn how to build smart cities in Latin America and the Caribbean by reading our blog.
+Learn more by reading our blog and downloading this publication.